 Keeping up with the latest developments in travel technology remains central to optimizing the visitor experience both in the planning stages of their trip and while they’re in-market.
-As we dive head-first into 2020, it is more apparent than ever that Google is continuing to make the travel tech space a high priority.
-Along with leveraging the opportunities that Google is developing, we are also seeing potential for augmented reality and artificial intelligence.
-We have highlighted 5 travel tech trends below that we feel have the potential to impact travel related economic development activity in small to mid-sized markets in the coming year.
+As we survey the current landscape, it is more apparent than ever that Google is continuing to make the travel tech space a high priority.
+Along with leveraging the opportunities that Google is developing, we are also seeing the potential for augmented reality and artificial intelligence.
+To these ends, we have highlighted 5 travel tech trends below that we feel have the potential to impact travel-related economic development activity in small to mid-sized destinations over the next couple of years.

 #1 Google My Business